top of page

 Growing Limitations

-• Mercury Content: As mentioned, these lamps contain mercury.
+• Mercury Content: These lamps contain mercury.
 Under the Minamata Convention, mercury-based products face increasing global restrictions and disposal challenges.

 • Warm-up Time: They require tens of seconds to several minutes to reach stable output, making them inefficient for "on-demand" or intermittent use.

-• Fragility and Size: Being made of quartz glass and containing gas, they are bulky and prone to breakage, limiting their use in mobile or compact devices.
+• Fragility and Size: Made of quartz glass and containing gas, they are bulky and prone to breakage, limiting their use in mobile or compact devices.

 • Maintenance: A limited lifespan of 8,000–12,000 hours necessitates frequent, specialized replacement and disposal.
-Effective germicidal output typically declines well before end-of-life
+Effective germicidal output typically declines well before the end of life.

 • VUV (100–200 nm): Vacuum ultraviolet light, easily absorbed by air, and almost unusable for water treatment.